yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 }
 ```

-Below, you find a description of each configuration variable available.
+The following table describes each configuration variable available:

 | Parameter         | Description                                                                                                                                                                           |
 | :---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |